INEOS Team UK launch RB1 aka Britannia

 INEOS Team UK launched their first AC75 hull at their HQ in Old Portsmouth on Friday 4 October.

-While the gestation period (90,000 design and 50,000 construction hours) for RB! has been heavily shrouded in cloak & dagger silence, the launch was a remarkably open affair.
+While the gestation period (90,000 design and 50,000 construction hours) for RB1 has been heavily shrouded in cloak & dagger silence, the launch was a remarkably open affair.

 Right from the get-go, with the unheralded roll-out, quickly snapped and Instagrammed around the world, no restraints were imposed, and guests were invited onboard once she was safely in the water and moored.